 If you have come here looking for links that will guide you to videos and multimedia to use in a Flipped Classroom that is coming in a future post.
 Perhaps you have tried a little Flip of your own and want to learn more.
 If you are beginning to investigate what a Flipped Classroom is, with the thought of possibly trying some kind of Flip yourself… then this is also the right place.
 I have researched and tried to find you the very best resources to get educators in all positions thinking about what a Flipped Classroom” really is”?
 I know that if you take a look at the resources provided you will walk away with a better understanding, and a well thought out implementation.

-The Flipped Classroom: Explanation & Resources The flipped classroom model, in which traditional teaching methods and the order of a student’s day are basically reversed to make use of resources online and/or outside of class while moving what we know as traditional “homework” into actual classroom time, has been slowly gaining steam around the country since its unofficial inception in 2004, but the recent onslaught of high quality educational resources being released from the likes of Khan Academy, MIT, and others has really kicked the movement into high gear.
-What is the flipped classroom model?
-Does it work?
-Take a look at a collection of articles and resources below.
+The Flipped Classroom: Explanation & Resources.
+The flipped classroom model, in which traditional teaching methods and the order of a student’s day are basically reversed to make use of resources online and/or outside of class while moving what we know as traditional “homework” into actual classroom time, has been slowly gaining steam around the country since its unofficial inception in 2004, but the recent onslaught of high quality educational resources being released from the likes of Khan Academy, MIT, and others has really kicked the movement into high gear.

 My colleagues have this week; it’s PSSA week in Pennsylvania (PSSAs are standardized tests.).
 That’s not the flipped I meant, however.
 I meant, have you flipped your classroom yet?
 Well, if you have or are thinking about it, here are some tools you might want to consider using for those after-hours background knowledge sessions.